-Some other TKIs are already approved to treat other types of cancer, and may be useful against MTC and differentiated thyroid cancers if other treatments are no longer working.
+Some TKIs are already approved to treat other types of cancer, and may be useful against differentiated thyroid cancers if other treatments are no longer working.

 Anti-angiogenesis drugs: As tumors grow, they need a larger blood supply to get enough nutrients.
 They get it by causing new blood vessels to form (a process called angiogenesis).
 Anti-angiogenesis drugs work by blocking these new blood vessels.

 Some of the TKIs have anti-angiogenic properties.
 Other anti-angiogenesis drugs, such as bevacizumab (Avastin), are also being studied.